Myesha-Mahazabeen/Scam-Guards/README.md

 ## Team Contributions
 All of the team-members equally contributed to the project.
 Each of the members did their own model implementation code and uploaded in their desgnated folders under "Codes" folder.
-The final Report is also uploaded under "Report" folder.
-And The group prsentation sildes is also included under "Presentation" folder.
+Additionally, the final Report is uploaded under "Report" folder.
+And the group prsentation sildes is also included under "Presentation" folder.

 **Ayon Kumar Das**: Responsible for Random Forest model implementation